|

 Belden asked gently, coming in with a tray of coffee.

-Rachel answered.
+answered.
 Everything Mart had told her about his mother was true.
+She

-She really was the perfect mother, caring, warm and loving and the centre of
+really was the perfect mother, caring, warm and loving and the centre of this wonderful

-around the room in quiet reflection.
-Mart was perched beside her, but was
+the room in quiet reflection.
+Mart was perched beside her, but was now debating

-now debating baseball trading with Dan.
-She seemed perfectly happy to sit
+baseball trading with Dan.
+She seemed perfectly happy to sit back and observe

-back and observe and didn't demand to be the centre of his attention and he
+and didn't demand to be the centre of his attention and he obviously didn't feel

-them?
 Trixie mused silently.
-Maybe Mart was attracted to her
+Maybe Mart was attracted to her because she wasn't

-because she wasn't as needy as Di and they could both enjoy their independence.
+as needy as Di and they could both enjoy their independence.
+There was certainly

 Peter Belden excused himself from his